-Late Pick Up
+Late Pick-up

-Educare closes at 3:30 p.m.
-Children are expected to be picked up prior to closing.
-In the event you are running late (past your child's scheduled pick up time) or you will arrive after 3:30 p.m., you must contact the school and inform the school that you will be late and the approximate time of your arrival.
-Parents picking up after their scheduled pick up time will be charged \$5 every 15 minutes.
-Upon picking up your child, you will be asked to sign your child out and sign the Late Pick Up Slip.
-The Late Pick Up Fee will be added to your monthly bill.
-You will be expected to pay all fees by the end of each month.
-In the event you are challenged with paying your monthly fee, you can make payment arrangements or volunteer at Educare in lieu of payment.
+Educare closes at 5:00 p.m. for families receiving the childcare subsidy.
+Children are expected to be picked up prior to closing or at their assigned pick-up time.
+In the event you are running late (past your child's scheduled pick-up time) or you arrive after 5:00 p.m., you must contact the school and inform the school that you will be late and provide the approximate time of your arrival.
+A late fee is applied to all children even when the parent has called to inform the school of the late pick up.
+Parents picking up after their scheduled pick-up time will be charged \$1.00 per minute per child.
+Upon picking up your child, you will be asked to sign your child out and sign the Late Pick-Up Slip.
+Late pick-up fees should be paid at the time of the late pick up.
+In the event the fee is not paid, the late pick-up fee will be added to your monthly copayment statement.
+You will be expected to pay all fees by the 15th of each month.
+In the event you are challenged with paying your monthly copayment, payment arrangements can be made or you may volunteer at Educare in lieu of payment.